Help us train more life-changing guide dogs.

 Once guide dog puppies return to the Guide Dog Centre, our trainers work with six or more dogs at a time, giving them intensive training as well as support, all the equipment they need and of course lots of food.
 All things we couldn’t manage without your kind support.

-Client and support services
+Client and Support Services

 We continue supporting people who are blind, deafblind or low vision, and their guide dogs, after they’re matched – in fact, as long as the special partnership between a person and their guide dog lasts.
 This could include one-on-one tuition, advocacy, technical support and so much more.
 All possible thanks to you!